2. What's in a name..?

 Why we changed the name of the building

-When we first found what is now Curtis Mayfield House, it was a derelict warehouse built on the site of the old Newcastle City Gaol, which dated back to medieval times...
+When we first found what is now Curtis Mayfield House back in 2002, it was a derelict warehouse built on the site of the old Newcastle City Gaol, which dated back to 1823.

-The building was then called ‘India House’ & around the corner in the same block is another building called ‘British India House’.
+The building was called ‘India House’ in 2002 & around the corner in the same block is another building, called ‘British India House’.

 India House was totally derelict, having been left, standing vacant for years.

-We believe there was some kind of connection between the original ownership of these two old buildings & the rubber trade, from back in time, when India was ‘ruled’ by Queen Victoria & her oppressive, sadistic chums.
+We believe there was some kind of nod from the original 1930s ownership of these old buildings to the rubber trade.
+An attempt to glorify a period back when India was ‘ruled’ by Queen Victoria & her oppressive, sadistic chums.

 Way back when colonisation, racism & exploitation were still thought to be a really good look.

 So bearing that in mind & given that due to the Gaol, hundreds of people perished, rotted & were executed on this site - that made the building even more in need of a total karmic rethink.